awsdocs/amazon-connect-admin-guide/doc_source/contact-lens-api.md

-# Use the real\-time analytics API<a name="contact-lens-api"></a>
+# Use the API for real\-time analytics<a name="contact-lens-api"></a>

-Use the Contact Lens API [ListRealtimeContactAnalysisSegments](https://docs.aws.amazon.com/contact-lens/latest/APIReference/API_ListRealtimeContactAnalysisSegments.html) to build solutions that make your contact center more efficient\.
-Following are two use cases for this API\.
+Use the real\-time analytics API—[ListRealtimeContactAnalysisSegments](https://docs.aws.amazon.com/contact-lens/latest/APIReference/API_ListRealtimeContactAnalysisSegments.html)—to build solutions that make your contact center more efficient\.

+This real\-time analytics API is a polling API, with a standard request/response architecture, where you don't need to integrate with any other service\.
+However, there are [rate limitations](amazon-connect-service-limits.md#connect-contactlens-api-quotas)\.
+If needed, you can eliminate these limitations by using the [real\-time streaming API](contact-analysis-segment-streams.md)\.
+It requires integration with Amazon Kinesis Data Streams\.

+Following are two use cases for the real\-time analytics API\.

 ## Better call transfers<a name="contact-lens-api-transfers"></a>